Mount Conness: History

 Mount Conness is named for John Conness (1821–1909), a native of Ireland who came to United States in 1836.
 Conness was a member of California legislature (1853–1854, 1860–1861) and the United States Senator from California (1863–1869).
 He resided in Massachusetts from 1869 until his death in 1909.

-In 1860 Josiah Dwight Whitney, Jr. was appointed State Geologist of California and he organized the California Geological Survey (1863–1870).
+In 1860 Josiah Dwight Whitney Jr. was appointed State Geologist of California and he organized the California Geological Survey (1863–1870).
 Whitney, along with William H. Brewer, Clarence King, James T. Gardiner, Charles F. Hoffmann, Lorenzo G. Yates, Richard D. Cotter and others, made an extensive survey of California, including the Sierra Nevada and Yosemite region.
 Whitney wrote:

 "Mount Conness bears the name of a distinguished citizen of California, now a United States Senator, who deserves more than any other person, the credit of carrying the bill, organizing the Geological Survey of California, through the Legislature, and who is chiefly to be credited for another great scientific work, the Survey of the 40th Parallel."

 Clarence King, a geologist for the Survey and the first to ascend Mount Conness along with James T. Gardiner in 1864, wrote:

 "I recognized the old familiar summit... and that firm peak with titan strength and brow so square and solid, it seems altogether natural we should have named it for California’s statesman, John Conness."

+Climate

 Climbing

-Conness is a training ground for alpine climbing since it utilizes all aspects of mountaineering: trails, scrambling, and glacier trekking; all at a high altitude for California.
+Conness is a training ground for alpine climbing since it utilizes many aspects of mountaineering: trails, scrambling, and glacier trekking; all at a high altitude for California.
 Usually climbers camp near Tioga Pass and begin the climb at dawn.
 It takes about a full day to summit.